Skip to Main Navigation

 The URTF Aims to Address the Uncertainty Resulting from the War by Supporting Flexible Programming That Can Respond to the Fast-Evolving Context

-Urgent investment is needed now to repair destroyed energy infrastructure, roads, bridges, housing, schools, and clinics.
+Urgent investment is needed to repair destroyed energy infrastructure, roads, bridges, housing, schools, and hospitals.
 To aid Ukraine’s economic recovery, the URTF is funding framework projects.
 These are Bank-supported emergency operations that mobilize partner resources through an innovative and flexible design.
-They reflect Ukraine’s relief needs outlined in the RDNA and are designed to be adaptable to events on the ground and scalable to integrate additional financing while making impacts and disbursing rapidly.
+They reflect Ukraine’s relief needs outlined in the RDNA and are designed to be adaptable to events on the ground and scalable to integrate additional financing while making impact and disbursing rapidly.
 They have been designed based on robust technical analysis and follow the World Bank’s tested fiduciary, environmental, and social frameworks for monitoring and reporting.

 Supporting this framework approach, URTF is ensuring that Ukrainian authorities can quickly and effectively utilize these critical investments and leverage the multiple sources of financing efficiently and at scale.